What Is EAM, and Why Do Asset-Intensive Businesses Need It

-Enterprise asset management covers the systems, software, and services enterprises rely on to maintain and control their assets and equipment.
+Enterprise asset management covers the systems, software, and services companies rely on to maintain and control their assets and equipment throughout their lifecycles.
 By optimizing the use of assets throughout their entire lifecycle, you can increase your level of productive uptime in your facility while reducing overall operational expenses.

 In addition, EAM covers:

 - Planning and Scheduling

 Industries that rely on complex physical assets and equipment most need a comprehensive enterprise asset management strategy.
 Let’s look at two different types of EAM systems and how they can impact a company.

 Some organizations keep up with the status of their assets with paper records or by capturing data within spreadsheets.
 However, one of the drawbacks of using paper is the costs involved in storing that information.
 In addition, misfiling a critical document can lead to issues with keeping up with the location and use of essential company assets.

 Relying on spreadsheets can quickly become cumbersome, especially if different people keep separate copies on their desktops.
 When it’s time to figure out what equipment might require preventive or predictive maintenance, trying to reconcile that information can lead to confusion and frustration.
 It also puts organizations at a disadvantage in meeting industry compliance standards.

 - Increased risk of inaccurately calculating the depreciation value of assets

 - A lack of a real-time view into the key performance indicators of the lifecycle of various company assets

 - Losing time on manual tasks like repairs